How To Stop Puppy Chewing

 They may also include features like cooling properties or textured surfaces to alleviate discomfort during this phase.

-- NATURAL BITTER APPLE EXTRACTS: Our natural bitter apple pet spray won’t hurt your furry friend or the things it sprayed on!
-Our all plant and botanical based chew deterrent spray is inspired by nature and does not contain harsh chemicals or additives.
-Our formula is a blend of natural bitters and apple extracts making it ideal for pets with allergies and other sensitivities.
+• Natural Bitter Apple Extracts: Our all plant and botanical formula is a blend of natural bitters and apple extracts making it ideal for pets with allergies and other sensitivities.
+Spray on the designated areas consistently to reinforce positive habits.
+Results may not be immediate, as pets learn at their own pace.
 It’s a safe alternative to other sprays that contain harsh chemicals and free from artificial colors and fragrances.

 Puppy-Proofing Your Home